Larry Mavety: Coaching career

-Belleville Bulls (1979-1988)
+Belleville Bulls (1979–1988)

 In 1979–80, Mavety was hired by the Belleville Bulls, an expansion junior tier II team in the OHA.
 He led the club to a 24–18–2 record.
 In 1980–81, he led the Bulls to a 35–7–2 record, as the team won the league championship, defeating the Guelph Platers.
 The Bulls then went on to play for the national championship for the Manitoba Centennial Trophy, losing to the Prince Albert Raiders in the final game.

 In 1981–82, the Bulls moved to the Ontario Hockey League (OHL) as an expansion team, where they finished the year with a 24–42–2 record, and missed the playoffs.
 In 1982–83, the Bulls improved to a 34–36–0 record and qualified for the playoffs for the first time, as the club lost to the Oshawa Generals in the first round.
 In 1983–84, the Bulls had a 33–37–0 record, making the playoffs again, and lost in the first round to the Generals again.

 In 1984–85, the Bulls had their first winning season with a 42–24–0 record.
 They had another rematch against the Generals, this time beating them in five games.
 In the second round, they got past the Cornwall Royals, before falling to the Peterborough Petes in the division finals.

 The 1985–86 Bulls had another winning season, this time with a 37–27–2 record.
 The Bulls defeated Cornwall in the 1st round, tied with Peterborough in a round-robin matchup against the Kingston Canadians, defeated Peterborough in the division finals, before losing to the Guelph Platers in the J. Ross Robertson Cup finals.

 The 1986–87 season was a rebuilding one for the Bulls, who had a 26–39–1 record, and lost to Kingston in the first round.
 In 1987–88, the Bulls rebounded with a 32–30–4 record, but again lost in the first round, this time to Cornwall.

-Kingston Raiders/Frontenacs (1988-1990)
+Kingston Raiders/Frontenacs (1988–1990)

-In 1988 Mavety left the Bulls and joined the Kingston Raiders as the head coach.
+In 1988 Mavety left the Bulls and joined the newly renamed Kingston Raiders (previously the Kingston Canadians) as head coach.
 The club finished the 1988–89 season with a 25–36–5 record, failing to qualify for the playoffs.
-In the summer of 1989, the Raiders were renamed to the Kingston Frontenacs, and in 1989–90, the Frontenacs finished with a 42–21–3 record, and Mavety won the OHL Coach of the Year award.
+In the summer of 1989, the Raiders were renamed again (under new ownership) to the Kingston Frontenacs, and in 1989–90, the Frontenacs finished with a 42–21–3 record, and Mavety won the OHL Coach of the Year award.
 The Fronts had a disappointing playoff though, losing in seven games in the opening round to Mavety's former team, the Belleville Bulls.